sacontreras/sacontreras.github.io/_posts/2020-01-16-yakchdlrpbp.markdown

 ## PROJECT OVERVIEW
 ### Goals
-Of course A goal in my project was to build a linear regression that is statistically "reliable".
+Of course A goal in my project was to build a linear regression model that is statistically "reliable".

 But, for me, an even more important goal was to put that model to use to solve a hypothetical "real world" problem one might encounter when selling a home in King County.